-- EPRA and Adjusted metrics: The Financial Statements are prepared under FRS.
-SEGRO management monitors a number of adjusted performance indicators in assessing and managing the performance of the business which they better reflect the underlying recurring performance of the property rental business which is the Group's core operating activity.
-These include those defined by EPRA as part of their mission to establish constitution of calculation across the European listed real estate sector.
-Pages 162-163 contain more indomental about the adjustments and the reconcilion of these to IFRS equivalents.
-SEGRO discioses EPRA alternative metrics on pages 205-213.
-Adjusted NAV per share is line with EPRA NTA. - 2 Proportionally consolidated figures and metrics: SEGRO owns assets both wholly listed and through states in SO-50 loth rentures.
-In the Financial Statements, the profit from johr venures is stated as a single figure in the income Statement and the net asset value of joint ventures is stated as a single equity figure on the Balance Sheet: Note 7 to the Financial Statements provides the component parts of these figure, in operational terms, SEGRO does not distinguish between assets held in joint ventures from those assets which are wholly-owned.
-Therefore, unless specifically stated, in the Strategic Report, performance metrics and financial figures are stated reflecting SEGRO's wholly-owned assets and its share of joint venture assets (known commonly as a 'proportionally consolidated' basis).
-Where the Strategic Report relefs to the area of a property, it is stated as 100 per cent of the space, irrespective of whether the property is wholly-owned or held in a loint venture.
+I EPRA and Adjusted metrics: The Financial Statements are prepared under IFRS.
+SEGRO management monitors a number of adjusted performance indicators in assessing and managing the performance of the business which they believe reflect the underlying recurring performance of the property rental business which is the Group's core operating activity.
+These include those defined by EPRA as part of their mission to establish consistency of calculation across the European listed real estate sector.
+Pages 162-163 contain more information about the adjustments and the reconciliation of these to IFRS equivalents.
+SEGRO discoses EPRA alternative metrics on pages 205-211.
+Adjusted NAV per share is in line with EPRA NTA.

+2 Proportionally consolidated figures and metrics.
+SEGRO owns assets both wholly isself and through stakes in 50-50 joint ventures.
+In the Financial Statements, the profit from Joint ventures is stated as a single equity figure on the Balance Sheet: Note 7 to the Financial Statement provides the component parts of these figures.
+In operational terms, SEGRO does not distinguish between assets held in Joint ventures from those assets which are wholly-owned.
+Attender.
+In financial figures are stated reflecting SEGRO's wholly-owned assets and its share of joint venture assets (known commonly as a proportionally consolidated basis).
+Where the Strategic Report refers to the area of a property, it is stated at 100 per cent of the space, irrespective of whether the property is wholly-owned or held in a joint venture assets (known commonly as a proportionally consolidated basis).
+Where the Strategic Report refers to the area of a property, it is stated at 100 per cent of the space, irrespective of whether the property is wholly-owned or held in a joint venture.